-The bill provides for greater transparency in the district-level adoption process and more opportunities to review and challenge materials made available to students by:
+CS/CS/HB 989 passed the House on April 20, 2017, and subsequently passed the Senate on May 5, 2017.
+The bill provides greater transparency in the school district instructional materials adoption process and more opportunities to review and challenge materials by:

-- allowing parents and residents of the county to provide the district school board evidence that an instructional material for adoption by the district does not meet the state criteria, contains prohibited content, or is otherwise inappropriate or unsuitable; - allowing county residents to contest the adoption of an instructional material and object to the use of a material made available to students; - requiring the process for contesting the adoption of an instructional material to provide for an impartial hearing officer; - requiring school districts to discontinue use of a material found to be inappropriate or unsuitable; - requiring school districts to provide access to library materials upon written request; - requiring school districts to maintain a current list of purchased instructional materials on their websites; - requiring that instructional materials purchased using the instructional materials allocation be on the state-adopted list unless purchased through a district instructional materials program; - requiring that instructional materials purchased through a district instructional materials program meet the criteria for inclusion in the state-adopted list, be aligned to the state academic standards, and be consistent with course expectations and course descriptions; - eliminating the requirement that 50 percent of the instructional materials allocation be used to purchase electronic or digital materials; and - clarifying that a school district is responsible for the content of all materials made available to students, including those that may not meet the statutory definition of an instructional material.
+- allowing parents and residents of the county to provide the district school board evidence that an instructional material for adoption by the district does not meet the state criteria, contains prohibited content, or is otherwise inappropriate or unsuitable; - defining the terms "resident" and "purchase;" - allowing county residents to contest the adoption of an instructional material and object to the use of a material made available to students; - requiring the process for contesting the adoption of an instructional material to provide for an impartial hearing officer and to provide certain procedural protections; - requiring school districts to discontinue use of a material found to be inappropriate or unsuitable; - requiring school districts to provide access to library materials upon written request; - requiring school districts to maintain a current list of purchased instructional materials on their websites; - requiring that instructional materials purchased using the instructional materials allocation be on the state-adopted list unless purchased through a district instructional materials program; - requiring that instructional materials purchased through a district instructional materials program meet the criteria for inclusion in the state-adopted list, be aligned to the state academic standards, and be consistent with course expectations and course descriptions; - eliminating the requirement that 50 percent of the instructional materials allocation be used to purchase electronic or digital materials; and - clarifying that a school district is responsible for the content of all materials made available to students, including those that may not meet the statutory definition of an instructional material.